Certurix/ctx096bag/README.md

 ### Installation Process
 Download the [guthscpbase module](https://github.com/Guthen/guthscpbase/tree/remaster-as-modules-based) and install it inside addons/ folder of your server.

-Download the [guthscp096 module](https://github.com/Certurix/vkxscp096/tree/remaster-as-modules-based) and install it inside addons/ folder of your server.
-(Unofficial Release)
+Download the [guthscp096 module](https://github.com/Guthen/guthscp096/tree/update-to-guthscpbase-remaster) and install it inside addons/ folder of your server.

 Download this module by going on the [release page](https://github.com/Certurix/ctx096bag/releases)